DCWizard/TrackView/README.md

 -A Jeopardy Editor
 -A Video Player.

-You can also give me donation via Wechat
+You can also give me donation via Wechat <a href="https://github.com/DCWizard/TrackView/blob/main/NewPay.png">My Wechat</a>

 Or directly from my web site: https://thinknspeak.net/product/donation/